 ICD0306-Spectrometer to Infrastructure

-Installation, including alignment accuracies required, is covered in the System Requirements Document (SRD) for WBS 1.08, MOLLER-INSTALLATION-SRD.s.
+Installation, including alignment accuracies required, are covered in the System Requirements Document (SRD) for WBS 1.08, MOLLER-INSTALLATION-SRD.
+This document defines the machining tolerances and the recommended corresponding relative positioning tolerances internal to the spectrometer system.
+The installation SRD should take precedence if there is a discrepancy in alignment tolerances.

 Design Requirements